 Once your outdoor explorations are done, it’s time to analyze your data.

 You can graph your data by hand on notepaper or on a large flip chart for the class to see.
 Or use the steps below to create and print graphs on-line:

 When you have graphed your results, answer the following questions and discuss your results with your class.

 - Review the answers you gave on your student worksheet “Building Background Knowledge.”
 Discuss in your small group whether you would change any of your previous answers, and why.

 - Compare your results with the results of the other teams in your class.
-Are there similarities or differences that might offer evidence that explains the presence of animals in some locations and not others?
-Do your data suggest that some animals have special food preferences?
+Are there similarities or differences that might be evidence that explains the presence of animals in some locations and not others?
+Does your data suggest that some animals have special food preferences?

 - Did you find different animals in different habitat types?
-Did human activity seem to influence what types of animals found in different locations?
+Did human activity seem to influence the types of animals found in different locations?